post-kerbin-mining-corporation/SystemHeat/README.md

 * **SystemHeatConverters**: Converts converters to use SystemHeat
 * **SystemHeatFissionReactors**: Converts nuclear reactors to use SystemHeat
 * **SystemHeatFissionEngines**: When installed, nuclear engines will have integrated reactors
+* **SystemHeatCryoTanks**: When installed, tanks configured by CryoTanks will not use power and instead require cooling

 ## Contributing